-- For execution purposes, the definitions given in Addendum B for any orientation, rotation and pathway must be respected. - The Sidelines apply during any Mixer.
-Each Performer must completely cross a Sideline during each part of a Mixer. - The Centreline applies during any Shuffler. - The Compulsory Transition to any Snake or Exit Sequence is considered to be a part of the Mixer. - Mixers finish to a head-down orientation when all Performers have performed a bottom loop (onehalf outface Eagle with one-half back loop) to head-down and, then, inface carve crossing a Sideline.
-When head-down (before the inface carve), the Performers must be on the correct side of the Centreline. - Mixers finish to a head-up orientation when the Performers have performed one-half outface Eagle to the head-up orientation and, then, flown backwards through the Sidelines again.
+- For execution purposes, the definitions given in Annex B for any orientation, rotation and pathway must be respected. - The Sidelines apply during any Mixer.
+Each Performer must completely cross a Sideline during each part of a Mixer.• The Centreline strictly applies during any Shuffler - Mixers finish to a head-up orientation when the Performers have performed a transition head-first through belly-down to the head-up orientation and, then, flown backwards through the Sidelines again.
 When head-up (before flying backwards), the Performers must be on the correct side of the Centreline. - During a Mixer, the Performers may partially cross the Centreline, but must finish completely on the correct side.